ECN401 Applied Microeconomic Theory

 Regular lectures and four classroom experiments.

-Students should be familiar with the material covered in the undergraduate mathematics course MET020 and the undergraduate microeconomics courses SAM010 and SAM020 (for a description, see the Student Handbook).
-The lecture series will be preceded by two lectures brushing up skills and knowledge of mathematical and statistical tools that will be used in later lectures.
-These two lectures are supplementary and not part of the ECN401 lectures.
+Students should be familiar with the material covered in the undergraduate mathematics course MET1 and the undergraduate microeconomics courses SAM1 and SAM2 (for a description, see the Student Handbook 2016/2017).
+The lecture series will be preceded by two lectures brushing up skills and knowledge of mathematical and statistical tools that will be used in the ECN401 lectures.
+These two lectures are supplementary and not part of the ECN401 lecture series.

 Requirements for course approval